CMPUT404-W2020/CMPUT404-project-socialdistribution/README.md

 ## Testing

-From the root directory of the project, run `python3 manage.py test`.
-There is one test for each model and one test for each front-end url as represented in the files models.py and urls.py.
+There is a script for running tests.
+The tests require selenium, which should be installed when you run `pip install -r requirements.txt` from the root directory of the project.
+Next, you need Firefox installed on your machine.
+Lastly, you need gecko installed on your machine, which can be done on a Mac by running `brew install gecko`.
+Then, ensure the test script is executable or run `chmod +x runtests.sh` to make it executable.
+Now, run `./runtests.sh` to run the tests!
+There are basic tests for the models and views as well as integration tests for all the major functionality.
+The tests should take approximately 4 minutes to run, so please be patient.